 - 1. Demographic shifts as a consequence of an ageing population, coupled with a rise in chronic conditions, more complex medication regimes and more polypharmacy due to the rise in patients with multi comorbidities, have increased the demand for health services including pharmacy services, placing significant strain on existing resources and structures. - 2.
 A worn-out workforce due to retirement, burnout, career diversification and dissatisfaction with the profession, impacted and powered by the COVID-19 pandemic, which contributed to a diminishing pool of experienced community pharmacists as well as a decrease in interest in the field by students.
 Many countries in Europe have reported difficulties in recruiting frontline personnel, which includes pharmacists working in primary care and other pharmacy staff. - 3.
 A limited educational capacity, despite growing demand, educational institutions face constraints in expanding pharmacy programs to produce an adequate supply of graduates prepared for the reality and challenges of the profession, and struggle to keep up with the most recent trends and scientific, pedagogical and technological developments in the field. - 4.
 As the scope of practice for pharmacists continues to broaden, it requires an agile, adaptable workforce equipped with specialised skills and competencies.
 This underscores the importance of investing in the education of pharmacists and the continuous education of professionals.
 The provision of adequate resources and support structures for continuous professional development must facilitate the highest quality of practice, in particular digital tools that facilitate pharmacists in their daily practice to spend more time dedicated to patient care activities. - 5.
 Nevertheless, despite the evolving roles and responsibilities of community pharmacists, there remains a shortage of both financial and personnel resources to enable these healthcare professionals to effectively carry out new tasks.
-This shortfall could further intensify the shortage of pharmacists capable of performing essential and increasingly valued activities such as pharmacy services (namely medicine use reviews and other advanced medicine counselling).
+This shortfall could further intensify the shortage of pharmacists capable of performing essential and increasingly valued activities such as pharmacy services (namely medicine use reviews and other advanced medicine counselling services, vaccination, extended prescription for chronic medications, compounding, generic of therapeutic substitution, point of care testing, medicine optimisation, and other vital advanced pharmacy services), including being an accessible gateway to the healthcare system.